ericwindmill/flutter_by_example/angel-server/web/content/dart/1_operators/bitwise_and_shift.md

 | <<	| Shift left |
 | \>>	| Shift right|

-Here’s an example of using bitwise and shift operators:
+Here's an example of using bitwise and shift operators:

 ```dart
 final value = 0x22;